seventh-chord/seventh-chord.github.io/custom_blender_export.md

 Writing the exporter and corresponding importer definitely was a bit of work, but I still think that it was a worthwhile project.
 For one, I really enjoyed working on it, and usually that in itself is enough justification for a hobby project.
 There are however also some tangible benefits over the standard ways of exporting in blender:

 For one, I can retrieve exactly the data I am interested in.
-With other model formats, you have to sift through the information stored in the format to get the values you want in your game.
+With other model formats, you have to sift through the information stored in the format to get the values you want when loading the file in game.
 With a custom exporter, you can move this sifting to the exporter as you have full control over the entire pipeline.
 Additionally, I know for certain that I can parse every valid model file my generator outputs.

 As shown in figure 1, I can bundle additional data in my model exports.
 I am sure you could somehow hoax formats like `.fbx` or `.dae` into doing something like this, but the complexity of these formats have never allowed me to use them efficiently or enjoyably.
 Being able to place hitboxes directly inside blender gives a nice usability and productivity benefit, as I don't have to fiddle around with some other custom solution.